MissBendy/Media-Corruption-Scripts/README.md

 **Video Scanner:**
 * validates metadata: Uses ffprobe to check if the video metadata is valid.
 If not, returns an error.
-* validates playback: Uses ffmpeg to check if the video plays correctly at three different positions: the start, middle, and end.
-It uses hardware acceleration via auto detection for better performance.
+* validates playback: Uses ffmpeg to check if the video plays correctly with options for scanning.

+**Audio Scanner**
+* Uses the same methods above, but no options to choose from.
+Will scan beginning, middle and end of files along with metadata.

 -----------------------------------------------------------------------------------------------------------------------